tfgg/yournextmep/_candidates/eu2014/green-ni/ross-brown.md

 person: ross-brown
 region: northern-ireland
 party: green-ni
-title: Northern Ireland - Green Party of Northern Ireland - Ross Brown
+title: Ross Brown is running for MEP in Northern Ireland for the Green Party of Northern Ireland
 incumbent: false
 ---